ShadowoftheRedFox/Memory-RPG/readme.md

 You can also run the makefiles alone, but the shell scripts is easier to do so.

 Once it is done, head to the [bin folder](./bin/) and you will find the game executable.
+Run it as it is.

 # Bugs

 Here is a list of known bugs:
 - On Linux: The first run of [build.linux.bat](./build.linux.sh) may run into an error.
 Re running it does what the file is intended to do.

+We use a dynamic array for loading saves and scores.
+There is no limitation about their sizes.
+So if there are too many saves files, it can take quite a lot of RAM.

+The number generated for the save ID are random, between 0 and 1 000 000.
+With bad luck, you can create the same number and override and old game.

 ## Preview